cozyGarage/resume_engine/BUILDING.md

 -------------

 CI uses cache for Bun store & Node artifacts to speed up installs.
-If you want to force a fresh install locally for testing, remove `~/.bun` and `node_modules` before running `bun install` or `npm install`.
+If you want to force a  install locally for testing, remove `~/.bun` and `node_modules` before running `bun install` or `npm install`.

 3. Commit and push your changes.